mistalloc1/gmrs/ROADMAP.md

 - [x] clean get/get-governor, get/get-options functions as private `defn-`s or separate ns %
 - [x] loading CSVs through API
+- [ ] sort out the basic dataframe and math dependencies we'll use
 - [ ] detect numbers and timestamps in governor, if provided as strings
 - [ ] provide a wrapper performing conversions marked by the governor
 - [x] handle pagination from the gives